JOABV/knight_team_13/README.md

   "date":"dd/mm/yyyy",
   "reason":"xxxxxxxxxxxxxxxxx",
   "remark":"xxxxxxxxxxxxx",
-  "pricy":"xxxx"        // It has to be in dollars
+  "price":"xxxx"        // It has to be in dollars
 }
 ```
 - ResponseBody